 About the Work

-My paintings are succulent in color and reductive or repetitive in composition.
-The grid provides an underlying structure for much of my work.
-Its textile sensibility comes courtesy of my DNA, as I am the great granddaughter of a weaver, the granddaughter of a tailor, and the niece of both a dressmaker and a lacemaker.
+My paintings are succulent in color and reductive in composition.
+Repetition provides an underlying structure for much of my work.

 Tutto